(Left) Clark Fork River at Bonner Dam (then Clark Dam), 1908

 This DEQ Fact Sheet on Shock Chlorination Treatment of a well and water system offers a step-by-step approach to disinfecting a well or water system.

 DEQ offers this Check Your Well website.
 DEQ also offers this site, go to Private Well Information.
-And this page of Important Information Links.
+This page of Important Information Links may be useful as well as this DEQ site in the event of public water supply emergencies.

 The State of Colorado offers this Fact Sheet on Residential Water Well Disinfection.